cdot65/pan-os-upgrade/README.md

 # manage the levels of logging of the script debug, info, warning, error, critical
 LOG_LEVEL=debug

+# dry run will not perform the actual upgrade process
+DRY_RUN=

 ```

 Then execute your script as follows: